rh-messaging-qe/yacfg/README.md

 ## Custom templates

-And last resort is to export template and modify that.
-But remember template, or more correctly template set is a directory containing a set of main templates that subsequently generate a new file.
+The last resort is to export a template and modify that.
+But remember a template, or more correctly a template set is a directory containing a set of main templates that subsequently generate a new file.

 Of course feel free to write your own templates.
 Especially when you need to generate files for something that is not packaged.

-Just remember for template set to be identified the directory must contain a file named '_template' and then main templates ending with '.jinja2'.
+Just remember for a template set to be identified the directory must contain a file named '_template' and then main templates ending with '.jinja2'.

 ```bash